geeksville/framework-portduino/README.md

 - Serial (but actually being done through any Unix file descriptor - so could be pipes/files/devices)
 - I2C (not yet implemented in alpha, if you want this speak up)
 - Any of the above can be implemented by particular 'Drivers' - so either the mainboard kernel-space SPI/I2C controller or via external USB to SPI/I2C/GPIO adapters

-## Secondary goals

-Eventually a variant of this library will allow removing SoftDevice from the NRF52 targets - for a dramatic flash/RAM savings (this will be built on top of [Apache MyNewt](https://mynewt.apache.org/))

 ## How to use